 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-High affinity human mGlu5 receptor antagonist (Ki = 1.7 nM).
+ABP 688 is a high affinity human mGlu5 receptor antagonist (Ki = 1.7 nM).
 Inhibits glutamate-induced calcium release from L(tk-) cells expressing human mGlu5 receptors (IC50 = 2.3 nM).

 |Storage||Store at -20°C|